Kabakçı Mustafa: Kabakçı Mustafa as the de facto ruler of the empire

-Kabakçı reached Istanbul in two days and began to rule the capital.
+Kabakçı reached Constantinople in two days and began to rule the capital.
 In fact, Kabakçı was under the influence of Köse Musa and the Sheikh ul-Islam Topal Ataullah.
 He established a court and listed 11 names of high rank Nizami Cedit adherents to be executed.
 In several days those names were executed some with torture.
 Then he asked to abolish all institutions formed within the scope of Nizamı Cedit which the sultan had to agree.
 He also announced his distrust in the sultan and asked to take the two Ottoman princes (the future sultans namely Mustafa IV and Mahmud II) under his protection.
 After this last step Selim III resigned (or forced to resign by a fetwa of Ataullah) on 29 May 1807.
 Mustafa IV was enthroned as the new sultan.

 During the reign of Mustafa IV

 The new sultan appointed Kabakçı as the new minister of Bosphorous.
 Kabakçı returned to his base.
-But his headquarters was quite near to Istanbul and he was still the de facto ruler of the capital.
-This period was one of the most chaotic periods of Istanbul history.
+But his headquarters was quite near to Constantinople and he was still the de facto ruler of the capital.
+This period was one of the most chaotic periods of Constantinople history.
 Both the janissaries and the yamaks plundered the city.
 Soon it became clear that even Kabakçı was unable to cope with the anarchy.
 This period continued for about 14 months.

 Meanwhile, Alemdar Mustafa, a derebey (lord) in Rusçuk (modern Ruse in North Bulgaria, then an Ottoman province) who was a supporter of former sultan Selim III decided to re-enthrone Selim to end the chaos.
 But before intervening he sent a squadron of 50 under commandship of Uzun Hacı Ali secretly to Kabakçı's headquarters.
 Unaware of the squadron, on the very same day (13 July 1808) Kabakçı had married.
 After the night full of marriage ceremony and potation, it was an easy matter for the squadron to raid the headquarters and kill Kabakçı.
-Soon after Alemdar Mustafa Pasha also marched to Istanbul and after some fighting yamaks were subdued.
+Soon after Alemdar Mustafa Pasha also marched to Constantinople and after some fighting yamaks were subdued.